1. Who can use the services of the Office of General Counsel?

-If you would like to contact our office with a question or to schedule a meeting, please direct inquiries to our office staff at email@example.com or 785-532-5730.
+If you would like to contact our office with a question or to schedule a meeting, please direct inquiries to our office staff at firstname.lastname@example.org or 785-532-5730.
 Please provide necessary background information such as the contract, policy, communication, or type of situation about which you are inquiring.
 This helps us to determine the best and most efficient way to handle your question, including which attorney should be involved, so that we can provide a timely and efficient response and appropriate follow-up.
 Our support staff are trained in and bound by the same rules of confidentiality as the attorneys.
-In addition, often they can help you locate the policy, office, document or other resource that can answer your question (although they cannot give legal advice).
+In addition, often they can help you locate the policy, office, document or other resource that can answer your question (but they cannot give legal advice).
 If you have already discussed the matter with a particular attorney, or if you have a reason for addressing your question to a particular attorney, you may contact that specific attorney through our office staff as described above, or you may contact the attorney directly if you prefer.

-4. Who can sign contracts (including employment contracts, purchasing agreements, MOU’s, and other agreements) on behalf of the University?
+4. Who can sign contracts (including employment contracts, purchasing agreements, MOU’s, MOA’s and other agreements) on behalf of the University?

 No. Under the Kansas Tort Claims Act, K.S.A.
 75-6101, et seq., the State of Kansas has assumed liability for the negligent or wrongful acts and omissions of its employees and agents, including students who are acting as employees or agents, acting within the scope of their responsibilities on behalf of the State of Kansas.
 This includes Kansas State University.
 The liability for claims within the scope of the Act may not exceed Five Hundred Thousand Dollars ($500,000) per occurrence.
 As a state agency, the University is self-insured for worker's compensation liability.
 It is also covered by the State’s fleet auto liability policy, which has coverages of $500,000 per person, $500,000 per accident, and $100,000 per accident for property damage liability.

-If you are asked as a University official to supply a certificate of liability insurance for a University event or contract, please contact firstname.lastname@example.org and we will provide you with a letter certifying the above provisions.
+If you are asked as a University official to supply a certificate of liability insurance for a University event or contract, please contact email@example.com and we will provide you with a letter explaining the above provisions.